MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-whats-new.md

 The development of Upgrade Readiness has been heavily influenced by input from the community; the development of new features is ongoing.
 To begin using Upgrade Readiness, add it to an existing Operation Management Suite (OMS) workspace or sign up for a new OMS workspace with the Upgrade Readiness solution enabled.

-For more information about Upgrade Readiness, see the following topics:
+For more information about Upgrade Readiness, see the following articles:

 - [Windows Analytics blog](https://aka.ms/blog/WindowsAnalytics/)
 - [Manage Windows upgrades with Upgrade Readiness](/mem/configmgr/desktop-analytics/overview)

 ### Update Compliance